Home / Careers / Middlebury CDP

 FAQs

-Q: Is there a shortage of electricians in Middlebury?
+Q: Is there union work available in Middlebury?

-Q: What’s the biggest challenge for new electricians here?
+Q: What’s the biggest challenge for electricians here?

 Data Sources: Bureau of Labor Statistics (OEWS May 2024), VT State Board, Bureau of Economic Analysis (RPP 2024), Redfin Market Data